THE LATEST (November 21, 2014)

-DOM HEMINGWAY has a North American release date: April 4, 2014!
-The film stars Jude Law, Richard E. Grant, Demian Bachir, and Emilia Clarke, and will be released in North America by Fox Searchlight Pictures.
+DOM HEMINGWAY opened in theatres in the United States on April 4, 2014, and is now available on DVD, BluRay, and digitally.
+The film stars Jude Law, Richard E. Grant, Demian Bachir, and Emilia Clarke, and was released in North America by Fox Searchlight Pictures.

 Collider Review of DOM HEMINGWAY by Matt Goldberg